 Various spacecrafts have gathered information about Jupiter and its composition during flybys, like Pioneer and Voyager.
 Until recently, NASA's Galileo (launched in 1989) was the only spacecraft to perform a long duration mission around Jupiter.
 It orbited the gas giant and sent an atmospheric probe to report data back to scientists on Earth.
 The mission was able to gather information on the composition of Jupiter's four large satellites, study storms on the surface of the planet and examine the dust rings around it.

 Perhaps Galileo's most significant discovery was the possibility of a very large ocean on the surface of one of Jupiter's moons, Europa.
 The presence of water has led to speculation as to whether the moon could have supported life.

 Galileo's mission was completed in 2003 when it was commanded to crash into Jupiter's surface once it no longer had the resources to stay operational, a typical end to the service life of an orbiter.

 Besides Galileo, a few other missions flew close to Jupiter in what the space exploration community calls "flybys".
-Flybys can provide information through images and sensors without commiting the craft to orbit.
+Flybys can provide information through images and sensors without committing the craft to an orbit.